aponysus/redress/docs/concepts/circuit-breakers.md

 # Circuit breakers

+Read this page when you want the breaker mental model: states, thresholds, and how breaker decisions compose with retries inside the unified policy container.

+For the canonical configuration pattern, see [Usage](../usage.md).
+For downstream-specific application patterns, start in `Recipes`.

 Circuit breakers are a first-class part of the unified `Policy` model.
 They use the same classification that drives retries, so you get consistent semantics across retries and fail-fast behavior.